 - Residency requirement: Must be a resident of Hillsborough County for 12 continuous months before application.
 This decreased from 24 months to 12 months.

 - Lifetime limit on number of grants you can receive has been removed.

 - Grant purpose/project: The new grant program only supports two types of “projects:” an education experience that will grow the artist’s career OR non-disposable equipment that will advance the artist’s skills.

 - Work samples: Simplified requirements for all disciplines.

-Logos, Credit for Funding
+For Our Grantees: Logos, Credit for Funding

-Support for my career has been received through a 2019 Professional Development for Artists Grant from the Arts Council of Hillsborough County and the Hillsborough County Board of County Commissioners.
+Proud recipient of a 2019 Professional Development for Artists Grant from the Arts Council of Hillsborough County and the Hillsborough County Board of County Commissioners.

 The Arts Council’s grant programs are possible thanks to funds from the Hillsborough County Board of County Commissioners.
 We are grateful for their continued support.